 Credit Quality of Financial Assets.
-The credit quality of financial assets is managed by the Group using internal credit ratings such as high grade, standard grade, past due but not impaired and impaired.
+The credit quality of financial assets is managed by the Group using internal credit ratings such as high grade, standard grade, past due but not impaired and credit impaired.

 High Grade - pertains to deposits or placements to counterparties with good credit rating or bank standing.
-For receivables, this covers accounts of good paying customers, with good credit standing and are not expected by the Group to default in settling its obligations, thus credit risk exposure is minimal.
-This normally includes large prime financial institutions, companies and government agencies.
+For receivables, this covers accounts of good paying counterparties, with good credit standing and are not expected by the Group to default in settling its obligations, thus credit risk exposure is minimal.